 Timely Warning Notices are usually distributed for the following Uniform Crime Reporting Program/National Incident Based Reporting System classifications: major incidents of arson, murder/non-negligent manslaughter and robbery involving force or violence.
-Incidents of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Department of Public Safety.
-The Director of Public Safety or his designee reviews all reports to determine if there is an on-going threat to the community and if distribution of a Timely Warning Notice is warranted.
+Incidents of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Master Sergeant.
+The Master Sergeant or his designee reviews all reports to determine if there is an on-going threat to the community and if distribution of a Timely Warning Notice is warranted.
 Timely Warning Notices may be issued for other crime classifications as deemed necessary.

-Timely Warning Notices are generally written and distributed by the Director of Public Safety or his designee and are approved by the Associate Dean of Campus Operations.
-Distribution of the notices may be done via a blast e-mail, public address system, the Everbridge text messaging system, and the in-house television network.
+Timely Warning Notices are generally written and distributed by the Director of Public Safety or his designee and are approved by the CEO.
+Distribution of the notices may be done via a blast email, public address system, the Everbridge text messaging system, and the in-house television network.
 Updates to the community may be distributed via the systems mentioned and may also be posted by DPS on the campus bulletin boards.
-Updates my also appear on the college's web page.
+Updates may also appear on the college's web page.
 Timely Warning Notices will be distributed as soon as pertinent information is available, in a manner that withholds names of victims as confidential and with the goal of aiding in the prevention of similar occurrences.